-More details are in the deliverable the "Service and product networks" report.
+More details are in the deliverable D.4.3 "Service and product networks".

-1.5 Public transport
+1.5.
+PUBLIC TRANSPORT

 Public transport in Barcelona is highly developed as it corresponds to its role of European metropolis.
 The public transport system in Barcelona is operated by several companies, most of which are part of the Autoritat del Transport Metropolità, a transport authority managing services in the metropolitan area of Barcelona